The Summer Internship Programme

 The Promentor Programme

 The Promentor Programme is an Alumni Mentoring Programme which matches selected Oxford students with Oxford alumni in order to develop a mentoring partnership.
-First year bursary-holding students are invited to apply, with 10 students being selected as mentees each year.
-Following a matching process, mentees are introduced to 3 mentors, who they have access to throughout their time as an undergraduate at Oxford.
+Foundation Year and First Year bursary-holding students are invited to apply, with 10 students in total being selected as mentees each year.
+Following a matching process, mentees are introduced to 2 mentors.
 Meetings between mentees and mentors take place at least once a term.
-The programme lasts for the duration of your undergraduate degree.
+The programme runs for 3 years (or 1 year if Foundation Year students do not carry on their studies Oxford University).

 Selected mentees also have access to: